Meet Dr. Aretha Steele, PsyD

 And you don’t have to keep carrying it alone.

 Healing takes courage, yes — but it’s also a radical act of self-love.
-And I’m here to help you through it.
+And you deserve support along the way.

-I founded Mindful Healing Counseling to be a space where culture, identity, and lived experience matter.
+I founded Mindful Healing Counseling to be a space where culture, identity, and lived experience matter — not just in theory, but in practice.

 A space where therapy isn’t about being “fixed,” because you were never broken to begin with.